Have you wanted to dip your toes into the world of options but are hesitant? If so, I might have the options strategy for you: a covered strangle.

 Investors use covered strangles when they wish to enhance the returns on a long position (stock or ETF) by roughly two to four times, while also having the opportunity to buy even more shares at a price of their choosing.
 It’s a great income strategy to use on stocks you already own or wish to acquire.

-Let’s go through an example that I shared with my readers last week to really get down to the nitty-gritty of how a covered strangle works.
+Let’s go through an example that I shared with my readers two weeks ago to really get down to the nitty-gritty of how a covered strangle works.

 Covered Strangle in Apple (AAPL)

 I’m going to keep it simple by using tech behemoth Apple (AAPL) for our covered strangle example.

 With AAPL trading for 152.95 as of this writing, we are going to buy 100 shares for $15,295.

 Once we’ve purchased at least 100 shares we begin the process of selling a short strangle around our newly acquired shares.
 Since AAPL is trading for roughly 153, we will look to sell a short strangle that has a delta of roughly 0.10 to 0.30 for both the call and put.
 Moreover, I will look to go with an expiration cycle between 20 to 60 days.
 My preference is to go with a shorter duration for my short strangle, but the amount of premium I can bring in will define my choice of expiration cycle.